“First we eat, then we do something else”

 Time for dinner

-With travel, comes food as a friendly companion and no matter which city or country you visit, try to always do justice to the local cuisine because that is something you will not get everywhere.
+With travel, food is a friendly companion and no matter which city or country you visit, try to always do justice to the local cuisine because that is something you will not get everywhere.
 Travelling and food will always go hand in hand, no matter which corner you are, which colour, caste or creed you belong to.
 It is how it’s meant to be.